TeMU-BSC/distributor/README.md

-# ICTUSnet Annotation Documents Distribution Script
+# Distributor for Documents to Annotate

-This script distributes a given list of files (plain text documents) for 4 annotators.
+This script distributes a given list of files (plain text documents) among 4 annotators.

 It is a command-line script callable by python3 interpreter, build with